What are decodable texts?

 Printable.

-Can be printable – look for Download option in top menu.
+These can be printed; look for the “Download” option in the top menu.

 -